 Using a WiFi 6 USB adapter (802.11ax)

 The WiFi 5 (802.11ac) standard was adopted more than 10 years ago.
-Still, the driver support of WiFi 5 USB adapters “out of the box” on Raspberry Pi OS is still very limited.
-However, here, we tested three of these adapters.
+Still, the driver support of WiFi 5 USB adapters “out of the box” on Raspberry Pi OS is very limited.
+However, we tested three of these adapters here.

-In this article we will go a step further and test two WiFi 6 USB adapter (802.11ax).
-WiFi 6 was adopted in 2021 supporting 2.5 and 5 GHz.
-Only WiFi 6E is also supporting 6 GHz.
+In this article, we will go a step further and test two WiFi 6 USB adapters (802.11ax).
+WiFi 6 was adopted in 2021, supporting 2.5 and 5 GHz.
+Only WiFi 6E also supports 6 GHz.
 As in the previous article, we’ll also discuss the availability of driver software and the performance of these adapters based on our long-term observation.

 The TP-Link AX1800 Archer TX20U

 The TP-Link AX1800 Archer TX20U is not supported “out of the box” by the Raspberry Pi OS.
 The adapter has a Realtek 8832AU chipset.
 Unfortunately, Realtek decided to support these chipsets with an out-of-kernel driver instead of doing the right thing and providing a mac80211 technology in-kernel driver.
-There is only the GitHub repository from Larry Finger improfing the RTL8852AU_WiFi_linux_v1.15.0.1-0-g487ee886.20210714 driver, which is of very poor quality.
-I didn’t found any new Linux driver from Realtek or TP-Link, later is only supporting Windows 10 / 11.
-It even seems that Realtek terminated production of the 8852au chipsets, which indicates that at least for Linux user to buy an adapter with that chipset could lead to a dead end.
+There is only the GitHub repository from Larry Finger, which tries to improve the RTL8852AU_WiFi_linux_v1.15.0.1-0-g487ee886.20210714 driver, which is of inferior quality.
+I didn’t find any new Linux driver from Realtek or TP-Link, later releases only support Windows 10 / 11.
+It even seems that Realtek terminated production of the 8852au chipsets, which indicates that, at least for Linux users, buying an adapter with that chipset will lead to a dead end.

-The problem is that Larry Finger’s GitHub repository acts like a single point of failure because all other sources I found are going back to his repository.
-Trying to install the driver from his repository will not work probably because of incompatibilities with recent Linux kernels but according this conversation it could also be a specific bug tied to the chipset in the TP-Link AX1800 Archer TX20U.
-Don’t expect that Finger will try to solve that issue or release a new version of his driver because, unfortunately, he passed away on June 21st, 2024, 84 years old.
+The problem is that Larry Finger’s GitHub repository acts as a single point of failure because all other sources I found ultimately lead back to his repository.
+Trying to install the driver from his repository will not work, probably due to incompatibilities with recent Linux kernels.
+However, according to this conversation, it could also be a specific bug tied to the chipset in the TP-Link AX1800 Archer TX20U.
+Don’t expect Finger to attempt to resolve the issue or release a new version of his driver, as he passed away on June 21st, 2024, at the age of 84.

 The Netgear AXE3000 Nighthawk